Social Icons

 Directed by Jeremy Saulnier

-A friend tells them about a gig at a neo-Nazi skinhead bar in the woods outside Portland which promised good money of $350.
-They take the offer and after their performance which was a hit performance, they get paid.
-While the rest of the band packs up to leave Pat goes to retrieve Sam's phone where she left it charging and sees the body of a girl named Emily lying on the floor.
-She had been stabbed to death in the head by a neo-Nazi.
+A friend tells them about a gig at a neo-Nazi skinhead bar in the woods outside Portland, promising $350.
+Desperate for money, they take the offer.
+After their performance, which surprisingly goes well, they get paid.
+As the band packs up to leave, Pat goes to retrieve Sam’s phone, which she left charging, and stumbles upon the body of a girl named Emily, who has been stabbed in the head by one of the neo-Nazis.

-Pat runs and calls the police, but the men at the bar hold him down, collect his phone and then pushes the whole band to a room, called the green room.
-There the band's phones were taken and the band held captive with a huge neo-Nazi standing guard.
+Pat panics, calls the police, but the men at the bar overpower him, take his phone, and force the entire band into a room called the green room.
+There, their phones are confiscated, and they’re held captive with a massive neo-Nazi guarding the door.

 Attack the Block (2011)